dwave-examples/employee-scheduling/README.md

 solution is found) or the best infeasible solution (if no feasible solution is found).
 If an infeasible solution is found, scrolling down shows the list of constraints that were violated.

+### STEPH NOTES:
+### Testing with API inputs

+The file api_tests.py can be used to test the solution received from Dwave for a given employee list and shift template list.
+Please note that although an array of shift templates is accepted (for future API use), only the first will be used when running the cqm, until such a time it will be adapted to consider multiple shift templates.

+In the run_cqm function, you can adjust the time limit to allow extra time for dwave computing to find an optimal solution.
+I set it to the minimum which is 5 seconds, purely to minimise consumption of the free dwave minutes.